-- Traditional stainless steel tiffin box
+- Traditional stainless steel

 Our awesome guide gives our recommendations of the 5 best tiffin food carriers available on the market.
-As you’ll see, our favourite ones are the stainless steel tiffin boxes (much like when we preferred stainless steel spice boxes), but some plastic ones are actually better for keeping in the flavours and aromas.
+As you’ll see, our favourite ones are the stainless steel types (much like when we preferred stainless steel spice boxes), but some plastic ones are actually better for keeping in the flavours and aromas.

-1. Pyramid Tiffin (3 Tier) by Indian Tiffin
+1. Pyramid Tiffin (3-Tier) by Indian Tiffin

 This Pyramid Indian Tiffin has three sections of differing sizes and an extra strong closing mechanism.